thibaudclement/cs269i/docs/lecture-6.md

 - **Ordinal Preferences:** For each buyer, we construct a list of all the \((good,price)\) options, ordered by utility.
 We can truncate the list a the \((receive \;nothing, pay \; nothing)\) option.
 - **At each iteration of the algorithm**: The unmatched buyer whose next-favorite option is \((j,p)\) proposes price \(p\) to good \(j\).
 Good \(j\) tentatively accepts if price \(p\) is higher than the prices it was offered so far.

 This is a twist on the DA we saw before because it is **DA with prices**.
 Here, ordinal preferences are not only established (like in the past) based on ordinarily over rooms, but over combinations of rooms and prices.
-We can truncate the list at the (receive nothing, pay nothing) option, which is like an outside option (e.g. sleep in a tent instead).
+We can truncate the list at the \((receive \;nothing, pay \; nothing)\) option, which is like an outside option (e.g. sleep in a tent instead).
 Note that the room preferences (over buyers) are only based on prices (i.e. rooms are indifferent over buyers).

 <div class="example" markdown="1">
+**Example**

 Let's consider the following scenario, when Mario, Luigi, and Yoshi are going to Paris and are looking for a place to stay near famous monuments:

 - Mario is willing to pay \(18\) for the room near the Eiffel Tower, and \(16\) for the room near the Pasteur Institute.